Gecko05/cpp_for_c/Notes.md

 *reinterpret_cast* Are generally unsafe and should be avoided.
 They are system dependent.
 *dynamic_cast* Requires understanding inheritance.
 *const_cast* Serves to "cast away constness".

+The comma expression as a whole has the value and type from its right operand.
+Its associates from left to right.